zed-extensions/material-icon-theme/README.md

-# material-icon-theme
+# Material Icon Theme

-Material Design icons for Zed
+Material Design icons for [Zed](https://zed.dev/).

+The icons are sourced from the [Material Icon Theme](https://github.com/material-extensions/vscode-material-icon-theme) for VS Code and are distributed under their original [LICENSE](./icons/LICENSE).